UN says Taliban bar female Afghan staffers from working

 Despite initial promises of a more moderate rule than during its previous stint in power, the Taliban have imposed harsh measures since seizing power in 2021 as U.S. and NATO forces were pulling out of Afghanistan after two decades of war.

-Girls are banned from education beyond sixth grade and women are barred from working, studying, traveling without a male companion, and even going to parks.
+Girls are banned from education beyond sixth grade.
+Women are barred from working, studying, traveling without a male companion, and even going to parks.
 Women must also cover themselves from head to toe.

 Afghan women were also barred from working at national and international non-governmental organizations, disrupting the delivery of humanitarian aid.